Indiana University Cinema

-- Supervise the Associate Director in the planning of innovative, relevant, collaborative, and engaging public programs that are inclusive and appeal to diverse university and community audiences.
+- Partner with the Associate Director in the planning of innovative, relevant, collaborative, and engaging public programs that are inclusive and representative of diverse university and community audiences.

 - Direct and support staff, manage budgets, establish priorities, and organize operations to ensure timely and smooth delivery of external programs and internal activities.

-- Develop and maintain a sustainable staffing model to fulfill IU Cinema’s ambitious mission and vision while supporting a healthy and balanced internal structure rooted in IU Cinema’s guiding principles and commitments.
+- Develop and maintain a sustainable staffing model, including attracting, developing, and retaining a diverse workforce, to fulfill IU Cinema’s ambitious mission and vision while supporting a healthy and balanced internal structure rooted in IU Cinema’s guiding principles and commitments.

 Traits and Characteristics

 The Director will be a thoughtful provocateur with an intellectually curious and rigorous approach to planning and executing public film and education programs.
-The Director will have a passion for IU Cinema’s mission, a commitment to strategy, and a dedication to continuous, iterative improvements to both programming and processes.
-This individual will have a history of building and nurturing relationships with a wide range of stakeholders, including artists, partners, and donors, and will be energized by broadly sharing their vision for IU Cinema to people of all kinds.
-The Director will be a results-oriented leader who succeeds by building their team and partner relationships, creating welcoming and inclusive environments, and seeking new ways for the IU Cinema mission to benefit a variety of constituents throughout the region.
+The Director will have a passion for IU Cinema’s mission, a commitment to strategy, and a dedication to continuous evaluation and evolution of both operations and programming processes.
+This individual will have a history of building and nurturing relationships with a wide range of stakeholders, including artists, partners, and donors, and will be energized by broadly sharing IU Cinema’s work with people of all kinds.
+The Director will be a decisive and results-oriented leader who succeeds by building their team and partner relationships, creating welcoming and inclusive environments, and communicating decisions clearly with compassion, empathy, and respect.

 Other key competencies include: